nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p35 -->
 The church is described as **the Family of God**, emphasizing relational unity and care among its members.
 Through the Spirit of adoption, believers are made children of God and members of His household.
 This familial imagery highlights the love, belonging, and shared inheritance believers have in Christ.
-It also reflects the call to treat one another with compassion and humility as brothers and sisters in God’s family (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="6" data-verses="10" data-lang="en" data-version="NKJV">Galatians 6:10</span>; <span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="2" data-verses="19" data-lang="en" data-version="NKJV">Ephesians 2:19</span>; <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="8" data-verses="15-17" data-lang="en" data-version="NKJV">Romans 8:15-17</span>).
-Furthermore, through the family image it depicts how the members of the church are to become mature, that they would be taught and nourished by spiritual mothers and fathers (<span class="x-scripture" data-type="ref" data-book="1 Timothy" data-chapter="5" data-verses="1-2" data-lang="en" data-version="NKJV">1 Timothy 5:1-2</span>), that we could go from infants drinking the pure milk of the Word, to full grown adults able to eat the strong meat of the Word (Hebrews 5).
+It also reflects the call to treat one another with compassion and humility as brothers and sisters in God’s family (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="6" data-verses="10" data-lang="en" data-version="NKJV">Galatians 6:10</span>; <span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="2" data-verses="19" data-lang="en" data-version="NKJV">Ephesians 2:19</span>; <span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="8" data-verses="15-17" data-lang="en" data-version="NKJV">Romans 8:15-17</span>).
+Furthermore, through the family image it depicts how the members of the church are to become mature, that they would be taught and nourished by spiritual mothers and fathers (<span class="x-scripture" data-type="ref" data-book="1TI" data-chapter="5" data-verses="1-2" data-lang="en" data-version="NKJV">1 Timothy 5:1-2</span>), that we could go from infants drinking the pure milk of the Word, to full grown adults able to eat the strong meat of the Word (Hebrews 5).

 <!-- p36 -->